Canva Design Systems: How to Set Up and Use Canva Brand Kit

 ✅ Clear folder structure with logical naming

-✅ A batching schedule to maximize your system
+✅ A batching schedule to maximise your system

 Common Canva Brand Kit Mistakes to Avoid